Ultra-delayed material failure via shear banding after straining an amorphous material: Discussion

 A shear banding instability after a rapid shear strain has been observed previously in polymer melts~\cite{boukany2009step,fang2011shear1}, although after a short delay time of just a few seconds (consistent with the absence of long-term memory in those ergodic fluids), and having its origin in a non-monotonic relationship between stress and strain during the initial rapid straining process~\cite{agimelen2013apparent2,moorcroft2014shear}.
 No such non-monotonicity exists in any model explored here for an infinite rate of strain imposition, suggesting a fundamentally different instability mechanism from the one reported here in amorphous and soft glassy materials.

 We hope this work will stimulate experiments and particle simulations aimed at observing this instability.

 Acknowledgments --- This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 885146).
-We thank Andrew Clarke for discussions and Schlumberger Cambridge Research for support.
+We thank Andrew Clarke for discussions and SLB (Schlumberger Cambridge Research Ltd.) for funding.